carsonkrueger/rs-chess/README.md

 - Not all movements are checked to be valid yet
 - You can take the king

-Trunk is needed to run the application, install: https://trunkrs.dev/
+Trunk is needed to run the application, install: cargo install --locked trunk

+WASM is also need:
+rustup target add wasm32-unknown-unknown

-Run application:
+Finally run application:
 trunk serve --open

+You do not need to do anything below this point

 For developement:
 Watch rust file changes: